calaldees/teacherEducation/teacherEducation/_sessions.md

     * (G) Critical evaluation of learning theories
     * Diagnostic questions
 * Mentor
+    * OneNote
+        * How do teachers plan and teach their lessons managing the classroom environment to support positive behaviour for learning?
+        * How is the school’s conceptualisation of how children learn best evidenced in our subject level planning?
+        * Revisit CTP activities to discuss key learning and progress, and subject knowledge audit specifically in relation to the department curriculum and approaches to effective subject pedagogy
+    * Guidance
         * Task: Find examples of where students students level of Digital Literacy has impacted on their ability to engage with a task
         * How is the school’s conceptualisation of how children learn best evidenced in our subject level planning?
             * Task: How are unplugged activities used in computing lessons to convey complex abstract concepts
         * Revisit CTP activities to discuss key learning and progress, and subject knowledge audit specifically in relation to the department curriculum and approaches to effective subject pedagogy
         * Task: Find examples of how questions and questioning can been used: identifying prior knowledge, drilling down into misconception, extending/stretching understanding.
             * #6/d-Assessment-LearnHow-identify_misconceptions_in_lesson
             * #6/e-Assessment-LearnHow-identify_misconceptions

 ### EP5
-Friday 4th November - 17:30
+Friday 3rd November - 17:30
 Helpdesk - Support with assignment

 ### EP6
-Friday 11th November - 17:30
+Friday 10th November - 17:30
 Helpdesk - Support with assignment

 (PGCE SP1 Due) Monday 14th November - 14:00

 SQ 6: How do you plan and assess for learning?